26 of the Best Winter Destinations in Europe

 While you are at it, stroll the Christmas Markets at Old Town Square and Wenceslas Square.

-Buy traditional trinkets and wooden toys to take back home and savor delicious barbecued pork and sugar-coated chimney cake or ‘tradelnik.
-Sip some hot cocoa and biscuit as you walk the market.
+Buy traditional trinkets and wooden toys to take back home and savor delicious barbecued pork and sugar-coated chimney cake or tradelnik.
+Sip some hot cocoa and biscuits as you walk the market.

 Or Svařák– a Czech mulled wine with lemon and citrus flavors.